 Psychology: Behavioral Neuroscience, BSLAS

-for the degree of Bachelor of Science in Liberal Arts & Sciences Major in Psychology, Behavioral Neuroscience Concentration
+for the degree of Bachelor of Science in Liberal Arts & Sciences in Psychology, Behavioral Neuroscience Concentration

 Behavioral Neuroscience is the study of the biological mechanisms underlying behavior.
 Biological psychologists generally are interested in the brain and the nervous system, in the endocrine system, and in other organismic processes.

-for the degree of Bachelor of Science in Liberal Arts & Sciences Major in Psychology, Behavioral Neuroscience Concentration
+for the degree of Bachelor of Science in Liberal Arts & Sciences in Psychology, Behavioral Neuroscience Concentration

 Please see your academic advisor.
 A Major Plan of Study Form must be completed and submitted to the LAS Student Academic Affairs Office before the end of the fifth semester (60-75 hours).